aanderse/LdapRecord.com/source/docs/tutorials/activedirectory/user-management.md

 ### Password Policy Errors {#password-policy-errors}

-ActiveDirectory will return diagnostic error codes when a password modification fails.
+Active Directory will return diagnostic error codes when a password modification fails.

 To determine the cause, you can check this diagnostic message to see if it contains any of the following codes: